BOARD OF DIRECTORS

 Shasta Land Trust is a 100% Board giving organization governed by an all-volunteer Board of Directors.

-Jenn Snider, Secretary
+Jenn Snider, Chair

 Community Health Professional